freenet/web/hugo-site/content/_index.md

     color: "is-medium-orange"
 ---

-### Declare your digital independence
+### Declare Your Digital Independence

 The centralization of the internet poses a fundamental threat to individual freedom.
 In 2024, a few corporations control most internet services and infrastructure.
-These corporations wield immense power over most of us with little accountability, enabling them to censor content, exploit our data, and exclude users from services they depend on ---all with profound implications for democracy.
-We need a solution urgently.
+These corporations wield immense power with little accountability, enabling them to censor content, exploit our data, and exclude users from essential services—all with profound implications for individual liberty and democracy.
+The need for a solution is urgent.

-Introducing Freenet --- a decentralized replacement for the world wide web.
-Acting as a global, shared, decentralized computing platform, Freenet can either be accessed via a standard web browser or integrated into third-party applications.
+Introducing Freenet—a decentralized replacement for the World Wide Web.
+Acting as a global, shared computing platform, Freenet can be accessed via a standard web browser or integrated into third-party applications.

-Freenet is not merely a tool for developers; it offers a pathway for anyone seeking greater control and freedom in their digital interactions.
-You can build or use decentralized services for messaging, social media, email, and e-commerce.
-These applications are designed for scalability and interoperability, secured through modern cryptographic techniques.
+Freenet is flexible enough to build entirely decentralized alternatives to existing centralized services, such as messaging, social media, email, and e-commerce.
+All services built on Freenet are interoperable, scalable by default, and secured through modern cryptographic techniques.

 #### Status (June 2024)

 Freenet is nearing an initial network launch.
 At this stage it will primarily be of interest to developers interested in building decentralized systems on Freenet.

 #### Useful Links